YoussefKamal098/note-verse/README.md

 # Full-stack note-taking application

-A React-based web application for managing markdown content notes.
+A React-based web application for managing Markdown content notes.
 This application allows users to create, update, delete, and organize notes.
 It also provides features like text search and filtering to easily manage and retrieve information.

 ---